Skip to main content

 Couchbase

-Couchbase Server 7.0+ exposes Prometheus-format metrics at /metrics on port 8091.
-The OpenTelemetry Collector scrapes this endpoint using the Prometheus receiver, collecting 137 Couchbase-specific metrics across cluster management, data service connections, CPU utilization, memory usage, and disk I/O. This guide configures the receiver, sets up the required authentication, and ships metrics to base14 Scout.
+Couchbase Server 7.0+ serves Prometheus text at /metrics on the management port :8091 (basic auth - any user with the external_stats_reader role).
+The OpenTelemetry Collector's prometheus receiver scrapes it, collecting 500+ metrics across cluster-manager state (rebalance, auto-failover, REST), the data service (operations, items, memory, disk queues, vbuckets), and host / process resources.
+This guide configures the receiver, sets up the required authentication, and ships metrics to base14 Scout.

 Prerequisites